yukikitayama/typescript/README.md

 **Factory functions** are functions that return object instances.

 **Closure** is the combination of the function and it's environment.
 Functions have a reference to all variables declared in the same scope as well as any outer scopes.
 These scopes are function's **lexical environment**.
 You can declare functions withiin other functions and return them.
 The inner function has access to any variables declared by outer function.
+When a function is defined inside another function, a closure is created.

 ```
 function createAdder(a) {